clickworker/Wordpress-SEO-Text-Plugin/readme.txt

 As soon as the order is completed you can see the results and check if your requirements have been met.
 During order placement you have the option of choosing internal quality controls.
 One way to do this is to have an editor, a second person who proofreads and, if necessary, corrects the work of the author.
 If you chose to use this option Enable Quality Control you will receive the finished product only after it has been checked by the editor.

-= How can I be sure that the texts I receive do not violate someone’s copyrights? = As our client you receive all usage rights for your content.
+= How can I be sure that the texts I receive do not violate someoneâ€™s copyrights? = As our client you receive all usage rights for your content.
 We also utilize copyscape.com for all text deliverables to check for plagiarism.

 = How long does it typically take before I receive my completed text order? =